Rm Command in Linux

 command to remove files and directories from your Linux system.

-Be extremely careful when removing important files or directories, because once the file is deleted, it cannot be easily recovered.
+Be extremely careful when removing essential files or directories because once the file is deleted, it cannot be easily recovered.